CMHAAorg/cmhaa-website/site/content/resources/personal-story-berkeley-cox.md

 organisation_size: Large (250+ employees)
 industry: Law & Legal Services
 ---
-I feel lucky that my career has been very fulfilling, but I’ve had lots of wobbles along the way.

 I have been in law since I was 18.
 It’s been an exciting journey that’s involved a few years in the US, umpteen trips to China and other places, working with amazing people as well as leadership of a top tier law firm in Australia.

 But at various times I have struggled with anxiety, work addiction, perfectionism, compulsive rumination and imposter syndrome.